EHDunagin/Headcount-Model/README.md

 Ensure that your CSV file includes these columns with the correct data types, as the application relies on this structure for accurate forecasting.

+## Download

+A compiled executable is available for download for users who do not have Python installed.
+This was compiled on Windows 11 and may not work on other systems.

 ## License